TRIS-H/git-grep-cli/README.md

 ## Features

 - Support searching for commit-message and file-content
-- Support searching for both commit-message and file-content
+- Support searching for lost files and lost git-commit records (provided that the lost files have been added to the git staging area)
 - Support specifying the length of the returned content
-- Support searching for lost files (provided that the lost files have been added to the git staging area)
-- Support searching for lost git-commit records
-- Support searching for both lost files and lost git-commit records
-- Support searching for both lost files and lost git-commit records with specified length

 ## License